bklit/bklit/README.md

 - `RESEND_API_KEY` - Your Resend API key
 - Get your API key: [Resend Documentation](https://resend.com/docs/introduction)

+**API Health Monitoring**

+- `ALERT_EMAIL` - Email address to receive API health alerts when endpoints are down
+- Required for the health check monitoring system to send email notifications
+- **Note:** For Trigger.dev cloud execution, also set this in your Trigger.dev dashboard environment variables

 **Optional**

 - `BKLIT_WEBSITE_URL` - Your marketing website URL (used for email template images)